Tornium/tornium/docs/user/bot/bot.rst

 ----------------
 Only members that have the server administrator permission will be allowed to set up the server.

-You can invite SkyNet onto your server with either specific, required permissions or administrator permissions.
+You can invite Tornium Bot onto your server with either specific, required permissions or administrator permissions.
 The former is preferred for privacy/security reasons, but the latter will be easier to set up for most server administrators.
-However, unlike previous Discord bots, SkyNet relies entirely upon slash commands to call a command so the bot will be unable to read any messages posted in your servers.
+However, unlike previous Discord bots, Tornium Bot relies entirely upon slash commands to call a command so the bot will be unable to read any messages posted in your servers.

  * Required permissions invite link: `<https://discord.com/api/oauth2/authorize?client_id=979105784627593266&permissions=275347811376&scope=bot%20applications.commands>`_
  * Administrator permissions invite link: `<https://discord.com/api/oauth2/authorize?client_id=979105784627593266&permissions=8&scope=bot%20applications.commands>`_

 .. note::
-    SkyNet utilizes an automated task to update the database's list of servers the bot is in (as well as the server's list of admin users).
+    Tornium bot utilizes an automated task to update the database's list of servers the bot is in (as well as the server's list of admin users).
 This automated task runs at 30 minutes past every hour, so it will take up to an hour for this to update from when the bot is invited into your server.
 Go out and touch some grass.

 Bot Modules
 -----------